 - Big Bad Friend: With Sombra.

-- Bowel Breaking Bricks / Bring My Brown Pants: Seeing Lord Tirek's introduction caused him to literally pass a brick.
+- Bowel-Breaking Bricks: Seeing Lord Tirek's introduction causes him to literally pass a brick.

 - Breaking the Reviewer's Wall: He often talks to characters on the show.